SidShenoy/Mytrah/docs/defaults.md

 ![username and password MERRA2](UserPass.png)

+You need to modify another file.
+Inside the *Mytrah-Web-App* folder is a file called *UsingDATFile.jsp*.
+Change the line numbers 17 and 18.
+The *user* String variable should contain the username and the *password* String variable should contain the password.

+![username and password UsingDATFile] (UserPassDAT.png)

 ####Username and Password for ERA

 The username and password entry for *ERA* is more tricky.
 So follow the steps carefully.